ibalampanis/sustainable-living/guide.md

 - **Upcycled Art**

-"Upcycling, also known as creative reuse, is the process of transforming by-products, waste materials, useless, or unwanted products into new materials or products perceived to be of greater quality, such as artistic value or environmental value."
+  The term "Upcycling" οr "Creative Reuse", is describing the process of transforming by-products, waste materials, useless, or unwanted products into new materials or products that it is believed to be of greater quality, such as artistic or environmental value.

 <h5 align="right">